-In times of increasing international trade, translation process management and project management are becoming ever more important.
+In times of international trade, translation process management and project management are becoming ever more important.
 Translations into a growing number of different languages with ever-shorter time-to-market periods and increasingly complex document and system structures make it necessary to see translation projects not just as isolated tasks performed by individuals, but as a process – part of an integrated whole – involving specific work processes that must be completed before and after the translation.

 It is KERN's objective to develop flexible, customised processes with you that will concentrate your company's internal knowledge.
-From advice on writing and formatting in a translation-oriented manner, to the preparation, revision and maintenance of client-specific terminology and the creation and maintenance of translation memory databases, right up to the seamless integration of client-specific processes into a comprehensive workflow, KERN has a vast wealth of experience available to assist you.
+From advice on writing and formatting in a translation-oriented manner, to the preparation, revision and maintenance of customer-specific terminology and the creation and maintenance of translation memory databases, right up to the seamless integration of customer-specific processes into a comprehensive workflow, KERN has a vast wealth of experience available to assist you.